High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 with $p(x) $ being a Gaussian distribution.
 The quantum state given by \autoref{Eq:coolingdef_main} becomes

 which is now a superposition of real-time evolved states $\ket{\phi(x\tau)} = e^{-ix\tau H}\ket{\psi_0}$ with probability distribution $\textrm dp(x) = p(x)\textrm dx$.

-Instead of preparing the quantum state of \autoref{Eq:superposed_main}, we focus on the goal of obtaining arbitrary observable expectation values.
+Instead of preparing the above quantum state directly, we focus on the goal of obtaining arbitrary observable expectation values.
 Specifically, we aim to measure any observable $O$ of the evolved state $\ket{\psi(\tau)}$, i.e.,